On This Page

 Other Disease and Health Risks

-Additional concerns include anthrax disease, hantavirus, hepatitis C, leptospirosis, tuberculosis.
+Additional concerns include anthrax disease, hantavirus, hepatitis C, leptospirosis, sexually transmitted infections, tuberculosis.

 Consular Advice